Ajith1413/Mean-and-Variance/README.md

-# EXPERIMENT NO:
+# DATE:

-#  Mean and variance of a discrete  distribution
+# EXP N0:- Mean and variance of a discrete  distribution

 # Aim :